LeanaGooriah/ISAR_synthesis/README.md

 This work is licensed under a [Creative Commons Attribution 2.0 Generic License](https://creativecommons.org/licenses/by/2.0/).

-All data used from this repository should be cited (see Bibliography [here](https://github.com/LeanaGooriah/ISAR_synthesis/blob/main/Data%20references)).
+All data used from this repository should be cited (see Bibliography in Data references UTF-8.txt)).